stupid-yash74679/epicsinfra.in/content/collections/products/prefab-cafes.md

                                 <!-- Service Guidance Box Start -->
                                 <div class="service-guidance">
-                                    <h2 class="text-anime-style-2">What Makes Our Cafes Pop</h2>
+                                    <h2 class="text-anime-style-2">Why These Cafes Steal the Show</h2>

-                                    <p class="wow fadeInUp">With over 15 years in the game, Epics Infra crafts prefab cafe solutions that turn heads.
-We mix creative design with solid construction to give you a space that’s ready fast—whether it’s for coffee lovers or quick bites—using quality that lasts.</p>
+                                    <p class="wow fadeInUp">Epics Infra’s got 15+ years of chops, and their Prefab Cafes prove it.
+Want a trendy urban nook or a chill roadside stop?
+They’ve got the smarts to make it happen with designs that turn heads and materials that stick around—perfect for Ahmedabad’s vibe.</p>

                                     <!-- Service Guidance Box Start -->
                                     <div class="service-guidance-box">